drubinstein/pokerl/content/docs/chapter-2/observations/index.md

 # Observations

 As mentioned previously, observations are a representation of the state of the environment.
 In the Tic-Tac-Toe example, the observation was a 3x3 grid.
 For Minecraft, it could be a screen image and the agent's current inventory.
-Pokemon contains tons of visible and invisible pieces of information.
+Pokémon contains tons of visible and invisible pieces of information.

 It is possible to give the agent the entirety of in-game RAM and let the agent solve the game.
 I desired to make the agent play the game as a new player would.
 When in doubt, I tried to stick to one rule when designing my observations:

 _The observation can not contain any in-game knowledge a human player would not have access to._

 What does this mean in practice?
-No knowledge of a Pokemon’s hidden stats.
-No knowledge of a Pokemon’s future moves.
+No knowledge of a Pokémon’s hidden stats.
+No knowledge of a Pokémon’s future moves.
 No knowledge of an enemy’s moveset.
 No knowledge of the whole game map until a new area was visited. etc.

 ## My First Observations

 ### The current game screen downsampled by 2 (72x80 pixels) in grayscale.
-- Pokemon Red was released as a grayscale game.
+- Pokémon Red was released as a grayscale game.
 The color information does not provide any extra information until later generations.
 - Downsampling the screen still provided enough information to determine where the character is.
 - The screen gives the agent the most direct knowledge of what it is doing.
 - An alternative would be to collect all entity information for the current screen from RAM.
 However, I felt that the game screen provided the best parallel to how a human interacts with a Gameboy
 - Another alternative would be to provide the sprites as an observation.
-Again, I like how using pixels mimics how a human would play Pokemon Red.
+Again, I like how using pixels mimics how a human would play Pokémon Red.

 ### The "Visited Mask"